kelvinprayoga46/ctf-writeup/Monkey/monkey-solve.md

 import requests
 import string

-# We are sure that password is the flag which starts with "TWCTF{"
+#  I sure that password is the flag which starts with "ForestyHC{"
 # and ends with "}"

 flag = "ForestyHC{"